Gravity, Quantum Fields and Information

-We are investigating the properties of modular (entanglement) Hamiltonians for low dimensional systems [4,5].
-In particular, we have focused on understanding the transition from locality to continuous non-locality in the modular flow.
+We are investigating the properties of modular (entanglement) Hamiltonians for low dimensional systems [8,9].
+In particular, we have focused on understanding the transition from locality to continuous non-locality in the modular flow .
 This may provide new insights into the problem of bulk reconstruction in holography.

-The GQFI is engaged in a number of other activities aimed to further collaboration, communication, and general interest in physics.
-We run a series of weekly virtual seminars---an innovative format that allows us to broadcast a variety of talks from researchers around the world while reducing our carbon footprint.
-Interested researchers from other groups can tune-in and participate interactively (ask questions, etc), and the talks are subsequently posted to our YouTube channel so that anyone can view them freely, anytime.
+The GQFI group is engaged in a number of other activities aimed to further collaboration, communication, and general interest in physics.
+We run a series of weekly virtual seminars together with the String Theory group at the University of Warsaw as well as our QGI seminar series on quantum gravity and information with University of Amsterdam and UCL, and the HEP-TN seminar series dedicated to tensor networks in high-energy physics.
+Interested researchers from other groups can tune-in and participate interactively.
+The talks are subsequently posted to our YouTube channel so that anyone can view them freely, anytime.
 We also host a topical “GQFI Workshop” twice a year; links to past events can be found on the right side of the page.
-Additionally, members of our group are engaged in various outreach activities, such as local Science Day events, and a research blog .
+Additionally, members of our group are engaged in various outreach activities, such as local Science Day events.
 To keep up with the latest news and developments, check out our Twitter feed!

 Most of our group's publications can be found on INSPIRE-HEP.